 Adult spiritual programs are designed to help you, our members and friends, discover your own truths, grow spiritually, connect with other church members and friends, and put principles and values into action.
 The weekly e-newsletter provides up-to-date information about these activities.
 To learn more, contact the church office.
 Below are a few of our regular programs.

 Contemplative Companions meet to listen, reflect, observe silence, and share stories.
-They meet the first Monday of the month at 7 pm.
+They meet the first Monthly.
+See the weekly Univoice for details